All Posts By

 Fall Kickoff: Start the Semester Strong

-Join us for a Smeal Academy session designed to provide tips and strategies to put the finishing touches on your Canvas courses for the upcoming semester.
-We’ll cover some Canvas basics, provide a checklist of must-do items before publishing your course(s), and share tips and strategies for a successful start to the semester.
-New this year: We will discuss best practices for creating a positive first impression and first-day strategies for faculty based on Sarah Rose Cavanaugh’s book The Spark of Learning, which we read for the Smeal Academy Book Club.
+This session was designed to provide tips and strategies to put the finishing touches on your Canvas courses for the upcoming semester.
+This session covers some Canvas basics, provide a checklist of must-do items before publishing your course(s), and share tips and strategies for a successful start to the semester.
+New this year: speakers discuss best practices for creating a positive first impression and first-day strategies for faculty based on Sarah Rose Cavanaugh’s book The Spark of Learning, which we read for the Smeal Academy Book Club.
 This session will help you ensure a strong Fall kickoff.

 Discussions & Announcements Redesign: Worth the chatter?